paultrassaert/Option-Pricing-Risk-Dashboard/README.md

 ```
 ### Key File Descriptions

-`dashboard.py` The frontend of the application built with Streamlit.
+`dashboard.py`: The frontend of the application built with Streamlit.
 It orchestrates the calculation flow, renders interactive charts (Matplotlib/Seaborn), and manages the session state for a smooth user experience.

-`models.py` Handles the "Vanilla" components.
+`models.py`: Handles the "Vanilla" components.
 It contains the analytical Black-Scholes formulas, exact Greeks calculations, and the connection to Yahoo Finance (yfinance) for real-time data retrieval.

-`pricing_american_option.py` The core computational engine for American Options.
+`pricing_american_option.py`: The core computational engine for American Options.
 It implements advanced numerical methods:
 * Lattice Methods: Binomial (CRR) and Trinomial trees for discrete pricing.
 * Finite Difference Method (FDM): Solves the PDE using the Theta-scheme grid.
 * Monte Carlo: Longstaff-Schwartz algorithm (LSM) for stochastic path simulations.
 * Analytic Approximation: Bjerksund-Stensland (2002) model.

-`test_models.py` A rigorous testing suite using pytest.
+`test_models.py`: A rigorous testing suite using pytest.
 It verifies mathematical convergence (e.g., ensuring Monte Carlo converges to Black-Scholes) and validates edge cases (e.g., deep In-The-Money options) to ensure production-grade reliability.

 ---

 ## Testing & Validation

 Reliability is paramount in quantitative finance.
-This project includes a rigorous test suite (using `pytest`) divided into two categories: Financial Logic and Numerical Convergenc*.
+This project includes a rigorous test suite (using `pytest`) divided into two categories: Financial Logic and Numerical Convergence.

 ### 1. European & Market Logic (`test_models.py`)
 Validates the fundamental "laws" of financial mathematics: